ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w2d2 - a - Functions Advanced.md

   - both can be reused throughout the code.

 - Main difference:
-  - function expression: we can not call the function before it has been created
-    - makes sense: show example of the same with variables
   - function declaration: a function can be invoked 'before' the function declaration
     - why?
 Hoisting (lesson next week)
+  - function expression: we can not call the function before it has been declared
+    - makes sense: show example of the same with variables

 - Should I use function declarations of function expression?